Camille Paglia: Books

-Sexual Personae
+Sexual Personae (1990)

-Paglia's Sexual Personae was rejected by at least seven different publishers before it was published by Yale University Press, whereupon it became a best seller, reaching seventh place on the paperback best-seller list, a rare accomplishment for a scholarly book.
+Paglia's Sexual Personae was rejected by at least seven publishers before it was published by Yale University Press, where it became a best-seller.
 'Paglia called it her "prison book", commenting, "I felt like Cervantes, Genet.
 It took all the resources of being Catholic to cut myself off and sit in my cell."
-Sexual Personae has been called an "energetic, Freud-friendly reading of Western art", one that seemed "heretical and perverse", at the height of political correctness; according to Daniel Nester, its characterization of "William Blake as the British Marquis de Sade or Walt Whitman and Emily Dickinson as 'self-ruling hermaphrodites who cannot mate' still pricks up many an English major's ears".
+Sexual Personae has been called an "energetic, Freud-friendly reading of Western art", one that seemed "heretical and perverse", at the height of political correctness; according to Daniel Nester, its characterization of "William Blake as the British Marquis de Sade or Walt Whitman and Emily Dickinson as 'self-ruling hermaphrodites who cannot mate' still pricks up many an English major's ears."

 In the book, Paglia argues that human nature has an inherently dangerous Dionysian or chthonic aspect, especially in regard to sexuality.
 Culture and civilization are created by men and represent an attempt to contain that force.
 Women are powerful, too, but as natural forces, and both marriage and religion are means to contain chaotic forces.
-A best seller, it was described by Terry Teachout in a New York Times book review as being both "intellectually stimulating" and "exasperating".
+A best seller, it was described by Terry Teachout in a New York Times book review as being both "intellectually stimulating" and "exasperating."
 Sexual Personae received critical reviews from numerous feminist scholars.
 Anthony Burgess described Sexual Personae as "a fine disturbing book" that "seeks to attack the reader's emotions as well as his or her prejudices".

-Sex, Art and American Culture
+Sex, Art and American Culture (1992)

-Sex, Art and American Culture: Essays (1992) is a collection of short pieces, many published previously as editorials or reviews, and some transcripts of interviews.
-The essays cover such subjects as Madonna, Elizabeth Taylor, rock music, Robert Mapplethorpe, the Clarence Thomas Supreme Court nomination, rape, Marlon Brando, drag, Milton Kessler, and academia.
-It made The New York Times bestseller list for paperbacks.
+Sex, Art and American Culture: Essays is a collection of short pieces, many published previously as editorials or reviews, and some transcripts of interviews.
+The essays cover such subjects as Madonna, Elizabeth Taylor, rock music, Robert Mapplethorpe, the Clarence Thomas Supreme Court nomination, rape, bodybuilding, Marlon Brando, drag, Milton Kessler, and academia.
+It made The New York Times Best Seller list for paperbacks.

-Vamps and Tramps
+Vamps and Tramps (1994)

-Vamps and Tramps: New Essays (1994) is a collection of 42 short articles and a long essay, "No Law in the Arena: a Pagan Theory of Sexuality".
+Vamps and Tramps: New Essays is a collection of 42 short articles and a long essay, "No Law in the Arena: a Pagan Theory of Sexuality".
 It also contains a collection of cartoons from newspapers about Paglia.
 Writing for The New York Times, Wendy Steiner wrote "Comic, camp, outspoken, Ms. Paglia throws an absurdist shoe into the ponderous wheels of academia".
 Michiko Kakutani, also writing for The New York Times, wrote: "Her writings on education ... are highly persuasive, just as some of her essays on the perils of regulating pornography and the puritanical excesses of the women's movement radiate a fierce common sense ...
 Unfortunately, Ms. Paglia has a way of undermining her more interesting arguments with flip, hyperbolic declarations".